 Strength-Based Behaviour Management

-The Recreation Services Division works with Momenta to implement strategies for problem solving and increasing group cohesion in various free programs, using a strength-based behaviour management approach.
+The Recreation Services Division works with Momenta, an organization dedicated to creating experiences that discover strengths and foster growth, to implement strategies for problem solving and increasing group cohesion in various free programs, using a strength-based behaviour management approach.

 Using a strength-based behaviour management approach allows our leaders to build trusting relationships with participants!
 Leaders are able to set reasonable expectations using consistent communication techniques, and implement methods to enhance relationships and provide respectful and fun environments for all participants.